Quantifying the interplay of experimental constraints in analyses of parton distributions: Sensitivities for the MSHT20 fits

 Next, in Fig.~\ref{fig:fig:compar_str_MSHT} we compare the results for the strange quark.
 Here, despite no very obvious direct reason for sensitivity, we see the NNLO fit displays significant sensitivity again to the ATLAS $Z\ p_T$ data, showing the general issues in fitting these data at NNLO.
 This is absent at aN3LO.
-Similar sensitivity is seen in both PDFs for the NuTeV dimuon data and the ATLAS 7 TeV $W,Z$ data, which pull in the same direction at high $x$ but oppose at lower $x$.
+Similar sensitivity is seen in both PDFs for the NuTeV dimuon data and the ATLAS 7 TeV $W, Z$ data, which pull in the same direction at high $x$ but oppose at lower $x$.
 However, at NNLO these are in tension with ATLAS $Z\ p_T$ data, while at aN3LO it is largely with CMS $W +c$ data, which favors a slightly reduced strangeness over most of the $x$ range.
 This may be caused by minor issues in the aN3LO fit due to relatively little knowledge of the theory cross section beyond NLO, and also likely due to the larger strange quark at aN3LO.

 In Fig.~\ref{fig:compar_uv_MSHT}, we compare the results for the up valence quark.
 Again we see that the NNLO fit displays some significant sensitivity to the ATLAS $Z\ p_T$ data, which disappears at aN3LO.
 Beyond this, there are similar behaviors at NNLO and aN3LO for the HERA combined structure function data and the BCDMS $F_2^p$ data, which are two of the most sensitive sets.
 This is because the aN3LO fit has smaller impact at high $x$ with respect to the NNLO fit and does not significantly alter the details of flavor decomposition.
-Overall the $u_V$ quark is well-constrained, with no very large tensions between data sets, and the degree of tension is not obviously reduced at aN3LO.
+Overall the $u_V$ quark is well-constrained, with no very large tensions between data sets.
+Indeed, all sensitivities across the whole range of $x$ are $\lesssim 5$ units.
+The degree of tension is not obviously further reduced at aN3LO.